Mihrimah Sultan Mosque, Edirnekapı: Interior

 The dome is 20 m in diameter and 37 m high.
 On the north and south sides, triple arcades supported by granite columns open onto side aisles with galleries above, each with three domed bays.
-Much of the surface area of the walls is made up of windows, making the mosque one of the lightest of any of Sinan's works.
+Much of the surface area of the walls is made up of windows, making the mosque one of the lightest interiors of any of Sinan's works.
 Some of the windows contain stained glass.

 The interior stencil decorations are all modern.
-However, the mimbar in carved white marble is from the original construction.
+However, the minbar in carved white marble is from the original construction.

 Complex

 As first built, the Mihrimah Sultan Mosque was the centre of a complex (külliye) which included a medrese, a double hamam, a tomb (türbe) and a row of shops (arasta) beneath the terrace, whose rents provided financial support for the complex.
 The hamam is still in use today.

 Mihrimah Sultana herself is buried at the Süleymaniye Mosque, but a ruined türbe behind this mosque houses the graves of her son-in-law, the Grand Vizier Semiz Ali Pasha, her daughter Ayşe Hümaşah Sultan, her grandsons Mehmed Bey, Şehid Mustafa Pasha and Osman Bey and many other members of her family.